 “ . . . the thermal resistance of loose-fill fiberglass insulation was found to decrease by a factor of two as the climate chamber temperature was lowered from 7ºC to -28ºC.
 The variation of thermal resistance follows the same trends as seen in previously published results.”

 Another issue is an unavoidable part of stud frame walls, even when they’re built perfectly.
-According to a 2002 study by the California Energy Commission, 27% of residential wall surfaces have framing members that span the entire thickness of walls.
+According to a 2002 study by the California Energy Commission, 27% of residential wall surfaces have framing members that span the entire thickness of walls from inside face to outside face.
 A similar study performed by ASHRAE in 2003 found an average framing factor of 25%.
-With wood coming in a slightly under R1 per inch, this means that fully one quarter of the surface area of all exterior stud frame wall surfaces are only worth R6, even though everyone pretends they’re R20.
+With wood coming in a slightly under R1 per inch, this means that fully one quarter of the surface area of all exterior stud frame wall surfaces are only worth R6, even though everyone pretends they’re R20 because of the batts.

 A partnership between the City of Vancouver, the Greater Vancouver Homebuilders Association and the E3 EcoGroup set out to answer this question by measuring the actual energy performance of 300 homes.
 On average, houses built according to a recipe that was supposed to achieve an Energuide E80 performance delivered actual results in the E76 to E77 range.
 Sounds insignificant?
 Not when you realize how the Energuide scale works.
 It’s a logarithmic scale – like the Richter scale for earthquakes – so the differences between rating numbers increases exponentially as they go up.
 An E86 house, for instance, uses 50% less energy than an E80 house.
 Homeowners with E80 houses built according to a prescriptive recipe are most likely getting performance that’s costing them 29% more money each year, for the 70, 80 or 100 years the house will be around.